 Planning and design of cycling infrastructure in Singapore

-Witteveen+Bos and Singapore-based design and engineering consultancy Surbana Jurong were recently awarded a contract by Singapore’s Land Transport Authority (LTA) for the planning and design of the cycling network in the city’s Ang Mo Kio district.
-The project aims to create a cycling network there that will enable the district’s 175,000 residents to cycle safely and comfortably, setting an example for all of Singapore.
+Witteveen+Bos and Singapore-based design and engineering consultancy Surbana Jurong are planning and designing the cycling network in the city’s Ang Mo Kio district for Singapore’s Land Transport Authority (LTA).
+The project aims to create a cycling network that will enable the district’s 175,000 residents to cycle safely and comfortably, setting an example for all of Singapore.

 Asian megacities have been designed for motorised traffic.
 Due to increased prosperity and intensive use of available space, road congestion is rapidly approaching critical levels.
 For that reason, Singapore has been actively pursuing a policy to discourage car ownership and to promote alternative modes of transport.
 To achieve that aim, the government is communicating a vision and

 campaign to turn Singapore into a ‘car-lite’ city.
 This vision involves promoting public transport, cycling and walking.
 The LTA selected the densely populated Ang Mo Kio district as a model town for this strategy.